Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Conclusion

-This paper has been prepared by authors of diverse disciplines (law and computer science) to highlight a practice that has widely gone unreported, was not fully anticipated by the designers of the initial software, and its use is so far unsupported by empirical research.
-In fact, we identify several elements that makes the use of this algorithm in the decision-making of judges not recommended, such as the efficiency paradox or the feedback loop.
-Moreover, we emphasise the necessity to better understand the influence of risk assessment tools on judges~\cite{green2019disparate}.
-Given our discussion on trust in computer outputs above, it is perfectly possible that the judge in question will assume strong probative value / weight on to the EPV-R assessment, such in the M's case.
-Amalgamating scores and filling in blanks with averages is arguable if seeking to replace simple intuitive decision-making by a police officer on the scene, but a judge may have heard extensive evidence.
-Given a bare score by the algorithm, they will be unable to identify those times when EPV-R is based on strong evidence, and those where there is very little.
-This is crucial information that is necessary for the judge to make their assessment.
+This paper has been prepared by scholars from computer science and law to shed light on an algorithmic practice that has widely gone unreported, was not fully anticipated by the designers of the initial tool, and is so far unsupported by empirical research.
+In fact, we identify several elements that suggest the function of this algorithm in the decision-making of judges should be reconsidered, such as the high rate of false negative on severe cases or the dubious quantification of jealousy.
+Moreover, we emphasise the necessity to better understand the influence of risk assessment tools on judges~\citep{green2019disparate}.
+This work has not looked at the effectiveness for use by police, but given the above analysis, amalgamating these scores for use in court is highly problematic.
+The discussion with the judge who is exposed to this tool has further exposed how the EPV could also negatively impact on their decisions.
+Algorithmic hype and techno-solutionism could be at risk of being embraced by court systems, the EPV in its current implementation becoming a snake-oil tool~\citep{narayanan2019recognize} for judges to rely on.
+Moreover, \citeauthor{berber2023something} argued that the use of algorithms complicates the attribution of responsibility when something goes wrong: `It is an open question whether the advantages of the use of ML are worth the potentially irresolvable issues of moral responsibility in cases of harm caused by the decisions, and whether it is advisable to abandon the use of ML models for high-stakes decisions and go back either to human decision-making'~\citep[p.~11-12]{berber2023something}.